Chocolate Chip Caramel Cookie Bars

-- 1 cup caramel sauce (I use Trader Joe's caramel sauce or this homemade version)
+- 1 cup caramel sauce, I use Trader Joe's caramel sauce or homemade (see note)

-- 1 cup (6 ounces) semisweet, bittersweet or milk chocolate chips
+- 1 cup (170 g) semisweet, bittersweet or milk chocolate chips

 - Preheat the oven to 350 degrees F. Line a 9X13-inch aluminum baking pan with foil (helps with cleanup) and lightly grease with cooking spray.